 The medical device company Exactech is one of the leading manufacturers of implant systems utilized in joint replacement surgeries.

-Exactech recently launched a sweeping recall of all knee replacement implant systems manufactured after 2004 (Exactech Recall Letter).
+Exactech launched a sweeping recall of all knee replacement implant systems manufactured after 2004 (Exactech Recall Letter).
 The implants are being recalled because it was discovered that a defect in the packaging caused a polyethylene insert component to degrade before use.

 The degraded inserts caused the Exactech knee implants to fail prematurely (sometimes after only a few months), causing acute pain and requiring patients to have revision surgery to replace the implant.
 This led to an Exactech knee replacement class action lawsuit in 2022.
-These recall lawsuits are now pushing forward in 2023, as we discuss below.
+These recall lawsuits are now pushing forward in 2024, as we discuss below.

 Filing an Exactech Lawsuit